Endocarditis

 - chest pain

-- bleeding under the fingernails or toenails
+- red or brown marks under your fingernails or toenails

-- painless red spots on the palms
+- painless red spots on the palms or soles of your feet

 - extreme tiredness and weight loss